• Skip to primary navigation

 Helpful tips

 • Do not skip the sifting of cocoa powder.
-It helps in combining the mixture evenly because there will be no lumps in the finished chokladbollar.
+It helps in combining the mixture evenly because it avoids lumps in the finished chokladbollar.

 • If the mixture is too wet after combining everything, place the bowl in the refrigerator for at least fifteen minutes, then start forming the chocolate oat balls.